matteobecchi/timeseries_analysis/README.md

 * `output_figure/Fig3.png` plots the colored signal for the particle with `example_ID` ID.
 * `output_figure/Fig4.png` shows the mean time sequence inside each state, and it's useful for checking the meaningfulness of the results.
 * The file `all_cluster_IDs_xyz.dat` allows to plot the trajectory using the clustering for the color coding.
 Altough, they are not super friendly to use.
 * If the trajectory from which the signal was computed is present in the working directory, and called `trajectory.xyz`, a new file, `colored_trj.xyz` will be printed, with the correct typing according to the clustering.
-But a bit of fine-tuning will be necessary inside the function `print_colored_trj_from_xyz(trj_file, all_the_labels, PAR)` in `function.py`.
+But a bit of fine-tuning will be necessary inside the function `print_colored_trj_from_xyz()` in `function.py`.

 ## Multivariate time-series version
 The `2D-main.py` algorithm works in a similar fashion, taking as input 2D or 3D data.
 Each component of the signal has to be loaded with its own input data; just add one line with the path to the files to `data_directory.txt`.
 Signals are normalized between 0 and 1; changing this can change the performance of the algorithm, so you may want to try the clustering with different normalizations.